-The family also prides themselves on having contributed to the local happiness and well-being by selling 25 pound bags of sugar to moonshiners during Prohibition.
+The family also prides themselves on having contributed to the local happiness and well-being by selling 25-pound bags of sugar to moonshiners during Prohibition.
 The history vibe inside this place is reminiscent of your grandpa’s catch-all barn.
-Inside, treasures like an old hornets nest, deer antlers, cans of motor oil, old Saltines tins, Argo laundry starch, and tools are plastered from floor to ceiling.
-In the front window you’ll find the leg braces Wilson wore after he was diagnosed with polio whe he was 18 monoths old.
+Inside, treasures like an old hornet’s nest, deer antlers, cans of motor oil, old Saltines tins, Argo laundry starch, and tools are plastered from floor to ceiling.
+In the front window, you’ll find the leg braces Wilson wore after he was diagnosed with polio when he was 18 months old.

 It’s impossible not to check out Wilson’s handmade birdhouses, furniture, and other wood projects in the yard on your way out of the store.
 On the back of each of his pieces, he burns the Native American sign for the dragonfly as a trademark and homage to his ancestors who believe that the dragonfly is a symbol for good luck.

-If you’re still hungry after all that traveling, before you head out you can ask Wilson to make you just one more bologna sandwich for the road . . .
+If you’re still hungry after all that traveling before you head out you can ask Wilson to make you just one more bologna sandwich for the road . . .

 At this point, you are just a few miles away from the famous Natchez Trace Parkway.
 Follow it 440 miles south and you’ll find yourself in Natchez, Mississippi where more adventures are sure to find you.
 When out exploring on two lanes always remain curious, come hungry, and pay a visit to these backroad businesses that have supported and loved their neighbors for all these years.